jtsiomb/curvedraw/README.md

 Viewport:
  - Drag with the left or middle mouse button to pan.
- - Drag up or down with the right mouse button to zoom.
+ - Drag up/down with the right mouse button, or use the mouse wheel to zoom.

 Curves file format
 ------------------